DineshNikam/MarioProto/Readme.md

-This is Test project for checking AI capabilities and our capability to use AI and if I am capable to use Claude code.
+This is Test project for checking AI capabilities and our capability to use AI